tuchk4/rockey/README.md

 ### Framework Agnostic

 `rockey` could be used in any application.

-There is package of integration rockey with react.
+- [`rockey-react`](https://github.com/tuchk4/rockey/tree/master/packages/rockey-react) - example of integration with React.
 Provide a lot of additional features like - Component look spiting and Handlers mixins.

 ### Class Name Extending